GoBlog

 • Computer Science

-How Much does UC Scout Cost?
+How Much Does UC Scout Cost?

+There is also an On-Demand program which provides you with a teacher.
+The fee for a teacher-led course is minimal, and there are scholarships that you can apply for to cover the cost if needed.
 If you reside in California, there is also a program discount code.
 You just need to complete a simple form.
 Contact your college advisor if you need assistance in covering the cost.

-Filling Your Gaps and needs for College
+Filling in Your Gaps for College

 A Final Word of Caution